skelly37/pyfram-telegram-bot/README.md

 - `/i` or `/image` command before actual query — force get result as an image.
 - `/start` or `/help` commands — provide basic help.
 - If no commands are provided, the bot has these defaults:
-  - Try getting and sending short text anwser
+  - Try getting and sending short text answer
-  - If the short anwser is not available, return image (as in `/image`)
+  - If the short answer is not available, return image (as in `/image`)
+- Inline mode works only for simple answers:
+  - If available, prompt will display your question, the result will be the answer
+  - If unavailable, both prompt and result will be "No short answer available"

 ## How the code works?
 Well, it's no dark magic.
-I simply query WolframAlpha API and send text anwser or image:
+I simply query WolframAlpha API and send text answer or image:
   - get user input via telebot
   - `requests.get()`
   - then send the result via telebot